dedis/popstellar/be1-go/README.md

 ## Overview

-You may build the `pop` CLI to interact with the server by executing `go build -o pop ./cli/`.
+You may build the `pop` CLI to interact with the server by executing `make build` on Linux/OSX or `make.bat build` in Windows.

 ```bash
 ./pop organizer -h